paul-abhirup/Obsidian/Obsidian/Projects/MetaVerse Project.md

 	- Huge Frontend skill needed too
 -

+*QDD [Question Driven Development]
+- Think of an end goal
+- Break it into a series of question or modules smallest parts then integrate them together; and google out things
+- Cloning to upskill and learn the art

-features -
+### Features -
  - talk in private lounges

-Harkirat thinking pattern
+### Harkirat thinking pattern
+- feature planning
+- designing architechture
+- question driven development
-- Architechture
+- test driven development
+- solving bugs learning and applying
-- Designing the API
+- improving the app
-- Writing tests // TDD
-- now backend
-- ....

 //// generaly, the frontend is a side track along with building the backend app.